 Jane Austen didn't invent baseball.
-Charles Dickens did not invent boredom.
-Shakespeare did not invent hundreds of the words for which he is given credit.
-An author may be credited with the creation of a new word, but it's difficult to know the truth unless they admit to doing so in writing.
+Charles Dickens didn't invent boredom.
+Shakespeare didn't invent hundreds of the words for which he is given credit.
+An author may be credited with the creation of a new word, but it's difficult to know if the credit is due unless they admit to doing so in writing.

-Yet we're pretty sure that Horace Walpole coined the word serendipity, as he explained his creation of this word in a letter written on January 28th, 1754:
+That being said, we're pretty sure that Horace Walpole coined the word serendipity.
+He explained his creation in a letter dated January 28th, 1754: